jonte/software-factory-blueprint/docs/articles/infrastructure/ci-cd/host.rst

 access to all the applications in the infrastructure in a easy way.
 It might also be responsible to serve static files like documentation and cache.

-Host Nginx configuration
+Host NGINX configuration
 ------------------------

-This is a example Nginx configuration which can be reused to set up a proxy server host:
+This is a example NGINX configuration which can be reused to set up a proxy server host:

 .. code-block:: none